vitejs/vite/docs/guide/api-vite-environment.md

 The module evaluator in `ModuleRunner` is responsible for executing the code.
 Vite exports `ESModulesEvaluator` out of the box, it uses `new AsyncFunction` to evaluate the code.
 You can provide your own implementation if your JavaScript runtime doesn't support unsafe evaluation.

 The two main methods that a module runner exposes are `executeUrl` and `executeEntrypoint`.
-The only difference between them is that all modules executed by `executeEntrypoint` will be reexecuted if HMR triggers `full-reload` event.
-Be aware that Vite module runners don't update the `exports` object when this happens, and instead it overrides it.
+The only difference between them is that all modules executed by `executeEntrypoint` will be re-executed if HMR triggers `full-reload` event.
+Be aware that Vite module runners don't update the `exports` object when this happens, instead, it overrides it.
 You would need to run `executeUrl` or get the module from the `moduleCache` again if you rely on having the latest `exports` object.

 **Example Usage:**